Abuse Statistics In Foster Care

 Current Data and Statistics

-• Studies have indicated that children in foster care are at a higher risk of experiencing abuse compared to children in the general population.
+• Studies have indicated that children in grow care are at a higher risk of experiencing abuse compared to children in the general population.
 The heightened risk is attributed to vulnerabilities related to the trauma and instability that led to their placement.

 Popular Opinions and Perceptions